Where Michigan ranks in national college football polls

 AP Top 25

-After losing to the Sooners, Michigan dropped eight spots and is now sitting at No. 23 in the nation.
+After beating CMU, the Michigan Wolverines jumped two spots and is now sitting at No. 21 AP Poll.
+They are the sixth-highest-rated Big 10 team in the AP Poll.

 US LBM Coaches Poll